HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Evaluation

 \subsection{Case Study 2: Matrix-Vector Product}

+Secure matrix-vector multiplication is a core kernel in many real-world applications.
+For example, in the area of privacy-preserving machine learning, matrix-vector multiplication is one of the common building blocks of neural networks~\cite{securenn}.
+During the training and inference procedures, it is often the case that multiple parties combine their data where secure matrix-vector multiplication can be used to preserve privacy.

-This experiment performs a set of secure matrix-vector multiplication, where one party (the client) has an input matrix, and the other party (the server) has a vector. \figref{fig:mat-vec-test} shows our test program that randomly generates a $10 * N$ matrix (where $N$ is range from 100 to 500), and multiplies with a fixed vector $[1, 399, 1, 413, 1, 587, 1, 354, 1, 444]$.
-The goal is to show the effectiveness of our optimization discussed in \secref{sec:privat-mutl}.
+The case study performs a set of secure matrix-vector multiplication, where one party (the client) has an input matrix, and the other party (the server) has a vector. \figref{fig:mat-vec-test} shows the test program that randomly generates a $10 * N$ matrix (where $100 \leq N \leq 500$), and multiplies with a fixed vector $[1, 399, 1, 413, 1, 587, 1, 354, 1, 444]$.
+The test shows the effectiveness of our optimization discussed in \secref{sec:privat-mutl}.

-The HElib library serves as our testing backend that implements the BGV homomorphic encryption scheme and effectively uses the Smart-Vercauteren cipher text packing techniques~\cite{Helib}. \tbref{tb:matrix-vec} compares the running time of the generated HElib programs with and without optimizations.
-As $N$ increases from 100 to 500, the speedup become more observable.
+\iftoggle{extend} { The HElib library implements the BGV homomorphic encryption scheme and effectively uses the Smart-Vercauteren ciphertext packing techniques~\cite{Helib}. }{} \tbref{tb:matrix-vec} compares the running time of the generated HElib programs with and without optimizations.
+As $N$ increases from 100 to 500, the speedups become more observable.
+We have provided median of absolute runtime before and after the optimization with 95\% confidence.

-As our compiler unrolls all the loops, the size of the generated code is not small. \figref{fig: helib-mul} shows the generated HElib program that computes computes matrix-vector multiplication of \CODE{Array(Array(1, 2, 3), Array(4, 5, 6))} and \CODE{Array(1, 2, 1)}.
+\iftoggle{extend} { As our compiler unrolls all the loops, the size of the generated code is not small. \figref{fig:helib-mul} -- \figref{fig:tfhe-matrxi-vec2} show the generated HElib and TFHE programs that compute matrix-vector multiplication of \CODE{Array(Array(1, 2, 3), Array(4, 5, 6))} and \CODE{Array(1, 2, 1)}. }{}